Internet in Cuba: SNET

-SNET (from Street Network) is a Cuban grassroots wireless community network which allows people to play games or pirate movies by using interconnected network of households.
+SNET (from Street Network) is a Cuban grassroots wireless community network which allows people to play games or pirate movies by using an interconnected network of households.

 In May 2019, Cuba's Ministry of Communication (MINCOM) announced resolutions that made community networks like SNET illegal.
 Since SNET was the world's largest community network that did not have Internet access, implementation of the resolutions was postponed for 60 days for negotiations between SNET administrators and MINCOM.
 The negotiations have ended with a decision to transfer SNET's services and content to ETECSA, Cuba's government-monopoly ISP, and to provide access through Cuba's nationwide chain of 611 Youth Computer Clubs (YCCs).

 Censorship

+The Cuban internet is among the most tightly controlled in the world.
+In 2004 the International Federation of Library Associations and Institutions expressed deep concern about continuing violations of the basic human right to freedom of access to information and freedom of expression in Cuba.
 Cuba has been listed as an "Internet Enemy" by Reporters Without Borders since the list was created in 2006.
 The level of Internet filtering in Cuba is not categorized by the OpenNet Initiative due to lack of data.

+All material intended for publication on the Internet must first be approved by the National Registry of Serial Publications.
+Service providers may not grant access to individuals not approved by the government.
+One report found that many foreign news outlet websites are not blocked in Cuba, but the slow connections and outdated technology in Cuba makes it impossible for citizens to load these websites.
+Rather than having complex filtering systems, the government relies on the high cost of getting online and the telecommunications infrastructure that is slow to restrict Internet access.